Garden-AI/garden/docs/user_guide/tutorial.md

 	--author "The Red Queen" --year 1871
 ```

-The output of this will give you a UUID you can use to reference this garden in other commands.
+The output of this will give you a DOI you can use to reference this garden in other commands.

 ### Add Pipeline to Your Garden